fabriqnetwork/specular/docker/README.md

 L1 hardhat node will listen HTTP on port `8545`.
 Sequencer will listen HTTP on port `4011` and WS on port `4012`.
-Remember to delete `geth` folder under `specular-datadir` on every restart.